adopted-ember-addons/ember-data-factory-guy/README.md

 In this case, you are are creating a 'project' record with a specific name, and belonging to a particular user.
-To mock this createRecord call here are a few ways to do this using match and or returns options.
+To mock this createRecord call here are a few ways to do this using chainable methods, or options hash.

 ######Using chainable methods